NaifAlsultan/spark-iceberg-hdfs-example/README.md

 # Setup

+## Prerequisites

+Ensure that you have `docker` installed and the Docker deamon up and running.
+See their [docs](https://docs.docker.com/engine/install/) for setup instructions.

 ## Dev Env

 If you're using [Nix](https://nixos.org/), run the below command in `spark-iceberg-assignment/` to enter into a shell environment with all the necessary packages: